openpnp/openpnp/Visual-Homing.md

 The fiducial needs to be mounted for "eternity".
 Choose a location where your machine is very unlikely to be modified in the future.
 A central location is ideal, as it halves any error in scale across the machine.

+**IMPORTANT**: The fiducial must be mounted on the same Z level as the PCB surface.
+This makes sure any slight tilt in your camera is irrelevant.

+Ideally, every relevant location on your machine should be more or less flush with this same Z plane, e.g. feeders should be "sunken" so parts are picked near this Z coordinate.
+But don't bother if this principle is not perfectly adhered to.
+OpenPnP has a rich and growing system of calibrations that can compensate out errors.

 ## Creating the Fiducial Part

 If you started from a standard OpenPnP installation, there is already a fiducial package `FIDUCIAL-1X2` defined.
 Otherwise, create it with these settings: